How to Make Peace with Your Body by Adopting Healthier Eating, Thinking, and Movement Habits that Stick

 - Change your mindset – focus staying present.
 Mindfulness creates miracles.

 - Change your focus – Put an end to your knee-jerk reactions by allowing intense emotions and cravings to dissipate naturally.
 Your mind cannot hold two thoughts simultaneously.
-Plant uplifting thoughts in your mind instead of focusing on the thoughts that are brining you down.
+Plant uplifting thoughts in your mind instead of focusing on the thoughts that are bringing you down.

 Affirmation: ‘As I build on my relationship with healthy food, my obsessive relationship with unhealthy food will begin to dissolve.’
 Today choose one healthy food that you’ve never eaten before, and willingly give it a chance.
 Build on the new, and the old will pass away.” – Marianne Williamson, author of A Course in Weight Loss: 21 Spiritual Lessons for Surrendering Your Weight Forever